saf-dmitry/taskpaper-mode/README.md

     - Due on the 1st of each month @due(this month)
     - Due on the 15th of each month @due(this month +15d)

 It doesn't cover all cases, but may work for you.
+For more flexible recurrence setup see the corresponding scripting example in [Scripting Guide][tp-mode-scripting-guide].

 ## Hyperlinks and Inline Images